| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 An internal option that you should not modify unless you know what you are doing. |

-With the default options, all buildmer
+With the default options, all buildmer functions will do two things:

 Determine the order of the effects in your model, based on their importance as measured by the likelihood-ratio test statistic.
 This identifies the ‘maximal model’, which is the model containing either all effects specified by the user, or subset of those effects that still allow the model to converge, ordered such that the most information-rich effects have made it in.